GaoShuang98/DINO-Mix/README.md

-# DINO-Mix: Enhancing Visual Place Recognition with Foundational Vision Model and Feature Mixer
+# DINO-Mix: Enhancing Visual Place Recognition with Foundational Vision Model and Feature Mixing

-This is the official repo for "**DINO-Mix: Enhancing Visual Place Recognition with Foundational Vision Model and Feature Mixer"**
+This is the official repo for "**DINO-Mix: Enhancing Visual Place Recognition with Foundational Vision Model and Feature Mixing"**

 ### Summary